An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 (2): Floer's original sketch of invariance of Lagrangian Floer theory under Hamiltonian isotopies used bifurcation analysis: as the geometric data changes, the Floer complex changes by stabilizations (births and deaths of pairs of Lagrangian intersections) and handle-slides (the presence of isolated index $-1$ pseudoholomorphic strips in one-parameter families of such) \cite{Floer:MorseTheoryLagrangian}.
 This sketch was made rigorous in \cite{Sullivan} for Lagrangian Floer theory, as well as in \cite{YJLee} for Hamiltonian Floer theory.

 By assumption, there are neither births nor deaths occurring in our family.
 Moreover, all relevant $(-1)$-strips involved in the definition of the handle-slide maps are all contained in a fixed compact subset.
-Together with the assumption on the non-existence of the prescribed strips, the compactness and gluing arguments from \cite{Sullivan} again shows that the induced algebraic handle-slide maps are well-defined chain maps on the complexes $C_*^\lambda.$ \end{proof}
+Together with the assumption on the non-existence of the prescribed strips, the compactness and gluing arguments from \cite{Sullivan} again show that the induced algebraic handle-slide maps are well-defined chain isomorphisms of the complexes $C_*^\lambda.$ \end{proof}

 The typical situation when the above proposition can be applied is when an energy computation (possibly using an action $\mathfrak{a}_{\widetilde{\varphi}}$ defined with a different $\widetilde{\varphi}$) prevents the existence of the unwanted Floer strips.